-If a Bond is purchased at any time for a price that is less than the Bond's stated redemption price at maturity or, in the case of an OID Bond, its OID Issue Price plus accreted original issue discount (the "Revised Issue Price"), the purchaser will be treated as having purchased a Bond with market discount subject to the market discount rules of the Code (unless a statutory de minimis rule applies).
-Accrued market discount is treated as taxable ordinary income and is recognized when a Bond is disposed of (to the extent such accrued discount does not exceed gain realized) or, at the purchaser's election, as it accrues.
-Such treatment would apply to any purchaser who purchases an OID Bond for a price that is less than its Revised Issue Price.
-The applicability of the market discount rules may adversely affect the liquidity or secondary market price of such Bond.
-Persons purchasing the Bonds should consult their own tax advisors regarding the potential implications of market discount with respect to the Bonds.
+If a Series 2019B Bond is purchased at any time for a price that is less than the Series 2019B Bond's stated redemption price at maturity or, in the case of an OID Series 2019B Bond, its OID

+Issue Price plus accreted original issue discount (the "Revised Issue Price"), the purchaser will be treated as having purchased a Series 2019B Bond with market discount subject to the market discount rules of the Code (unless a statutory de minimis rule applies).
+Accrued market discount is treated as taxable ordinary income and is recognized when a Series 2019B Bond is disposed of (to the extent such accrued discount does not exceed gain realized) or, at the purchaser's election, as it accrues.
+Such treatment would apply to any purchaser who purchases an OID Series 2019B Bond for a price that is less than its Revised Issue Price.
+The applicability of the market discount rules may adversely affect the liquidity or secondary market price of such Series 2019B Bond.
+Persons purchasing the Series 2019B Bonds should consult their own tax advisors regarding the potential implications of market discount with respect to the Series 2019B Bonds.

-An investor may purchase a Bond at a price in excess of its stated principal amount.
-Such excess is characterized for federal income tax purposes as "bond premium" and must be amortized by an investor on a constant yield basis over the remaining term of the Bond in a manner that takes into account potential call dates and call prices.
+An investor may purchase a Series 2019B Bond at a price in excess of its stated principal amount.
+Such excess is characterized for federal income tax purposes as "bond premium" and must be amortized by an investor on a constant yield basis over the remaining term of the Series 2019B Bond in a manner that takes into account potential call dates and call prices.
 An investor cannot deduct amortized bond premium relating to a tax-exempt bond.
 The amortized bond premium is treated as a reduction in the tax-exempt interest received.
-As bond premium is amortized, it reduces the investor's basis in the Bond.
-Investors who purchase a Bond at a premium should consult their own tax advisors regarding the amortization of bond premium and its effect on the Bond's basis for purposes of computing gain or loss in connection with the sale, exchange, redemption or early retirement of the Bond.
+As bond premium is amortized, it reduces the investor's basis in the Series 2019B Bond.
+Investors who purchase a Series 2019B Bond at a premium should consult their own tax advisors regarding the amortization of bond premium and its effect on the Series 2019B Bond's basis for purposes of computing gain or loss in connection with the sale, exchange, redemption or early retirement of the Series 2019B Bond.

-There are or may be pending in the Congress of the United States legislative proposals, including some that carry retroactive effective dates, that, if enacted, could alter or amend the federal tax matters referred to above or affect the market value of the Bonds.
-It cannot be predicted whether or in what form any such proposal might be enacted or whether, if enacted, it would apply to bonds issued prior to enactment.
-Prospective purchasers of the Bonds should consult their own tax advisors regarding any pending or proposed federal tax legislation.
+There are or may be pending in the Congress of the United States legislative proposals, including some that carry retroactive effective dates, that, if enacted, could alter or amend the federal tax matters referred to above or affect the market value of the Series 2019B Bonds.
+Prospective purchasers of the Series 2019B Bonds should consult their own tax advisors regarding any pending or proposed federal tax legislation.
 Co-Bond Counsel express no opinion regarding any pending or proposed federal tax legislation.

 The Service has an ongoing program of auditing tax-exempt obligations to determine whether, in the view of the Service, interest on such tax-exempt obligations is includible in the gross income of the owners thereof for federal income tax purposes.
-It cannot be predicted whether or not the Service will commence an audit of the Bonds.
-If an audit is commenced, under current procedures the Service may treat the State as a taxpayer and the Bondholders may have no right to participate in such procedure.
-The commencement of an audit could adversely affect the market value and liquidity of the Bonds until the audit is concluded, regardless of the ultimate outcome.
+It cannot be predicted whether or not the Service will commence an audit of the Series 2019B Bonds.
+If an audit is commenced, under current procedures the Service may treat the State as a taxpayer and the Series 2019B Bondholders may have no right to participate in such procedure.
+The commencement of an audit could adversely affect the market value and liquidity of the Series 2019B Bonds until the audit is concluded, regardless of the ultimate outcome.